VACANCY ANN #: STOI-22-105

 - Successful clearance of Criminal History and Background inquiry with no allegations and/or findings of child abuse and neglect.

-- First Aid and CPR certification, Food Handlers Permit, Commercial Driver’s License (CDL) with school bus and passenger endorsements to be obtained during orientation period.
+- First Aid/CPR and Blood Borne Pathogen certification, Food Handlers Permit, and Mandated Reporter training to be obtained during probation period.

-All Applicants may be Subject To A Pre-Employment Drug Test
+All Applicants are subject to a Pre-Employment Drug Test